decentraland/documentation/content/creator/deprecated/scenes/publishing/publishing.md

 **📔 Note**: The Visual Studio window must be at the root folder of the scene project.
 {{< /hint >}}

-2. Open the Decentraland tab menu, by clicking the Decentraland logo on the tabs on the left.
+2. Open the Decentraland tab, by clicking the Decentraland logo on the tabs on the left.
 Then click **Publish scene**.

-   This opens a new tab in your browser, showing what parcels you're deploying to.
+   This opens a new tab in Visual Studio, showing what parcels you're deploying to.

 3. Approve the transaction

-- For LAND on a Metamask browser account, confirm the deployment.
+   - For LAND on a Metamask browser extension, click **Approve**.
 Then approve the transaction on the Metamask browser extension.
    - For LAND linked to a wallet you can use via Wallet Connect, click **Connect wallet**, then scan the QR code with your mobile device and follow the steps on Wallet Connect.

 ### Via the CLI

 1. Log into your Metamask account with the same public address associated with your parcels in Decentraland.
-2. Run `npm run deploy` from the scene's folder.
+2. Run `dcl deploy` from the scene's folder.
     {{< hint info >}}
     **💡 Tip**: If there are files in your project folder that you don't want to deploy, list them in the _.dclignore_ file before deploying.
     {{< /hint >}}
+3. Optionally, you can also use the `--target-content` parameter with a World server URL in order to upload the scene to a World instead of to the Genesis City, for example `dcl deploy --target-content https://worlds-content-server.decentraland.org`.

-3. A browser tab will open, showing what parcels you're deploying to.
+4. A browser tab will open, showing what parcels you're deploying to.
 Click **Sign and Deploy**.
-4. Metamask opens, notifying you that your signature is requested.
+5. Metamask opens, notifying you that your signature is requested.
 Click **Sign** to confirm this action.

 {{< hint info >}}
 **💡 Tip**: If you're implementing a continuous integration flow, where changes to your scene are deployed automatically, then you can set the `export DCL_PRIVATE_KEY` environment variable to the private key of an account that has deploy permissions.
 {{< /hint >}}

 {{< hint info >}}
-**💡 Tip**: `npm run deploy` runs a `npm run build`, which checks the scene for type errors more strictly than running `npm run start`.
-If these errors can't be avoided (eg: they happen in an external library) and they don't impact the scene, you can use `npm run deploy  --skip-build` to skip the `npm run build` step and deploy the scene as it is.
+**💡 Tip**: `dcl deploy` runs a `dcl build`, which checks the scene for type errors more strictly than running `dcl start`.
+If these errors can't be avoided (eg: they happen in an external library) and they don't impact the scene, you can use `dcl deploy  --skip-build` to skip the `dcl build` step and deploy the scene as it is.
 {{< /hint >}}

-When publishing to a [Decentraland World]({{< ref "/content/creator/worlds/about.md" >}}) , use the following command instead:

-`npm run deploy -- --target-content https://worlds-content-server.decentraland.org`

 ## Publish from a hardware wallet